garrett-hopper/tailwindcss-clojure-class-sorter/README.md

   // Optional: Automatically run the sorter on save.
   "editor.codeActionsOnSave": {
-    "source.sortTailwindClasses": "always", // or "explicit"
+    "source.sortTailwindClasses": "always" // or "explicit"
-  },
+  }
 }
 ```